 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A fentanyl overdose can be fatal, especially in a child or other person using the medicine without a prescription.
 Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.

-What should I avoid?
+What should I avoid while using Duragesic?

-Avoid wearing a skin patch on a part of your body where a child could reach or remove the patch from your skin.
+Avoid wearing a Duragesic skin patch on a part of your body where a child could reach or remove the patch from your skin.
 Avoid allowing children to watch you put on a skin patch.
 Never tell a child that the Duragesic skin patch is a "bandage."

-Duragesic skin patch side effects
+Duragesic side effects

-Remove the skin patch and call your doctor at once if you have:
+Remove the Duragesic patch and call your doctor at once if you have:

-slow heart rate, sighing, weak or shallow breathing (can occur up to 3 days or longer after removing the skin patch);
+slow heart rate, sighing, weak or shallow breathing (up to several days after removing the skin patch);

 chest pain, fast or pounding heartbeats; or